 - It continuously records your heart's electrical impulses for at least 24 hours.

-The treatment for atrial fibrillation varies from person to person depending on a number of factors, including the severity of your symptoms, the cause and duration of your atrial fibrillation, and whether you have any underlying health problems.
-However, in general, the main aims of treatment are to:
+The treatment for AF varies from person to person depending on a number of factors.
+Treatment will depend on the severity of your symptoms, the cause and duration of your AF, and whether you have any underlying health problems.
+The main aims of treatment are to:

-- prevent blood clots, therefore lowering risk of stroke
+- prevent blood clots, therefore lowering your risk of having a stroke

 - control your heart rate to restore a normal heart rhythm.